-In order to obtain regulatory approval to commercialize our current and future cell product candidates in the United States, we must conduct adequate and well-controlled clinical trials to demonstrate the safety and effectiveness in compliance with current regulatory requirements.
-We may not be able to successfully complete the development of our current or future product candidates, or successfully market our technologies or current or future product candidates.
-We, and any of our potential collaborators, may encounter problems and delays relating to research and development, regulatory approval and intellectual property rights of our technologies and current or future product candidates.
-Our research and development programs may not be successful, and our cell culture technologies and current or future product candidates may not facilitate the production of cells outside the human body with the expected results.
+In order to obtain regulatory approval to commercialize our cell product in the United States, we must conduct adequate and well-controlled clinical trials to demonstrate the safety and effectiveness in compliance with current regulatory requirements.
+We may not be able to successfully complete the development of our product candidates, or successfully market our technologies or product candidates.
+We, and any of our potential collaborators, may encounter problems and delays relating to research and development, regulatory approval and intellectual property rights of our technologies and product candidates.
+Our research and development programs may not be successful, and our cell culture technologies and product candidates may not facilitate the production of cells outside the human body with the expected results.
 Our technologies and cell product candidates may not prove to be safe and effective in clinical trials, and we may not obtain the requisite regulatory approvals for our product candidates.
 If any of these events occur, we may not have adequate resources to continue operations for the period required to resolve any issues delaying commercialization and we may not be able to raise capital to finance our continued operations during the period required for resolution of any such issues.

-We must successfully complete our nonclinical and clinical development program to be able to demonstrate safety and efficacy to seek marketing approval of our current or future cell therapy product candidates.
+We must successfully complete our nonclinical and clinical development program to be able to demonstrate safety and efficacy to seek marketing approval of our cell therapy product candidates.
 Lack of efficacy and or safety events can lead to the discontinuation of clinical development, and this can occur at any stage of the clinical development program.
-We may experience numerous unforeseen events during development that can delay or prevent commercialization of our current or future development candidates.
+We may experience numerous unforeseen events during development that can delay or prevent commercialization of our development candidates.

 The results of early stage clinical trials do not ensure success in later clinical trials, and interim results are not necessarily predictive of final results.
-Data obtained from clinical activities are not always conclusive and may be susceptible of varying interpretations, which could delay, limit or prevent regulatory approval.